StAlphonsos/osdhud/README.md

 The first time osdhud is invoked it will daemonize itself and listen on a Unix-domain socket; by default it lives in your home directory.
 We do this so that osdhud can keep running statistics on things like network utilization in the background.
-Obviously these statistics get better the longer osdhud runs (although at the moment I don't do too much of that).
 If you want to start osdhud without bringing up the display use the `-n` option; this can be useful in your `~/.xinitrc` or similar script if you don't want the HUD to come up for a few seconds when you start X windows.

 More details on the options and usage can be found in the man page; I keep copies in [pdf](web/osdhud.pdf) and [html](web/osdhud.html)